plone/Products.Archetypes/Products/Archetypes/README.txt

   created and bound or you can choose among the rich existing set of features.

+IMPORTANT: Notes for version 1.3.6 or later

+  Archetypes 1.3.6 fixes the important problem of multiple reindexObject calls on object creation and save (thx Sidnei et al).

+  Due to a bug in portal_factory which was fixed in Plone 2.1.2-rc1 and later Archetypes had a problem with kind of ghost-references in Reference-Catalog right after the fix of Archetypes-bug above.
+If you upgrade your Archetypes to 1.3.6 or later be aware to upgrade your Plone 2.0.x to at least 2.0.6 or 2.1.x to 2.1.2; or backport portal_factory to the Plone version you use.

 Features

   * Simple schemas with working default policy.